West Auckland, New Zealand: Westies

 Westie is a term used to describe a sub-culture from West Auckland, acting also as a societal identifier.
 Similar to the word bogan, the stereotype usually involves a macho, working class Pākehā with poor taste, and the mullet haircut.
 The Westie sub-culture was depicted in the New Zealand television series Outrageous Fortune (2005–2010), with particular attention to the distinctive fashion, musical preferences and interest in cars typical of this social group.
+These days the stereotype of Auckland's 'Westies' is evolving as the area's development brings in a more sophisticated and diverse population.

 Geography

-Twenty-two million years ago, due to subduction of the Pacific Plate, most of the Auckland Region was lowered 2,000–3,000 m below sea level, forming a sedimentary basin.
-Approximately 20 million years ago, this subduction led to the formation of the Waitākere volcano, a partially submerged volcano located to the west of the modern Auckland Region.
+Twenty-two million years ago, due to subduction of the Pacific Plate, most of the Auckland region was lowered 2,000–3,000 m below sea level, forming a sedimentary basin.
+Approximately 20 million years ago, this subduction led to the formation of the Waitākere volcano, a partially submerged volcano located to the west of the modern Auckland region.
 The volcano is the largest stratovolcano in the geologic history of New Zealand, over 50 km in diameter and reaching an estimated height of 4,000 m above the sea floor.
-Between 3 and 5 million years ago, tectonic forces uplifted the Waitākere Ranges and central Auckland, while subsiding the Manukau and upper Waitematā harbours.
+Between 3 and 5 million years ago, tectonic forces uplifted the Waitākere Ranges and central Auckland, while subsiding the Manukau and inner Waitematā harbours.
 The Waitākere Ranges are the remnants of the eastern slopes of the Waitākere volcano, while the lowlands of suburban West Auckland are formed of Waitemata Group sandstone from the ancient sedimentary basin.
 Many of the areas directly adjacent to the Waitematā Harbour, such as New Lynn, Te Atatū and Hobsonville, are formed from rhyolitic clays and peat, formed from eroding soil and interactions with the harbour.

 The modern topography of West Auckland began to form approximately 8,000 years ago when the sea level rose at the end of the Last Glacial maximum.
 Prior to this, the Manukau and Waitematā harbours were forested river valleys, and the Tasman Sea shoreline was over 20 km west of its current location.
 The mouths of the rivers of West Auckland flooded, forming into large estuaries.
 Tidal mudflats formed at the Manukau Harbour river mouths, such as Huia, Big Muddy Creek and Little Muddy Creek.
 Sand dunes formed along the estuaries of the west coast, creating beaches such as Piha and Te Henga / Bethells Beach.
 The black ironsand of these beaches is volcanic material from Mount Taranaki (including the Pouakai Range and Sugar Loaf Islands volcanoes) which has drifted northwards, and potentially material from the Taupō Volcano and other central North Island volcanoes which travelled down the Waikato River as sediment.